kubevirt/community/design-proposals/seitan/unified-control-resources-access-operations-with-seitan-kubevirt.md

 ## Implementation Phases

-* First version of seitan available in Centos Stream
+* First version of seitan available in CentOS Stream
 * Integrating seitan for new features like SCSI persistent reservation
 * Gradually, integrating other features that can benefit of seitan

 ## Useful links: